5 takeaways from the Capitol riot criminal cases, one year later

 The alleged rioters came from all over — and most were relatively young

 The rioters came to the nation's capital on Jan.
-6 from all over the country.
+6 from all over the United States.
 They traveled to Washington, D.C., by bus, plane, train and car, some traveling thousands of miles to get there.

-Those facing charges hail from at least 46 states, plus D.C.
-So far, no rioters from Nebraska, North Dakota, Vermont and Wyoming appear to have been charged.
+Those facing charges hail from at least 46 states, plus the District of Columbia.
+So far, no rioters from Nebraska, North Dakota, Vermont or Wyoming appear to have been charged.

-The group of people charged are difficult to generalize in other ways beyond geography.
-They work or worked in a wide range of careers, including small business owners, nurses, teachers, the CEO of a marketing firm, and an actor who appeared on the television show Friday Night Lights, among many others.
+The group of people charged is difficult to generalize in other ways beyond geography.
+They work or worked in a wide range of careers, including small-business owners, nurses, teachers, the CEO of a marketing firm and an actor who appeared on the television show Friday Night Lights, among many others.

 There does exist one key commonality among the crowd, though it's one that's more difficult to attach a definitive number to: The majority of the rioters appear to be white.
 Many of those charged also appear to be men, though a sizable minority are women.

 The rioters were also relatively young.
-In contrast to a narrative that many of them were "Boomers," at least three quarters of the rioters charged are under the age of 55 (the youngest Baby Boomers are now 57).
-According to NPR's database, at least 134 people were under age 30.
+In contrast to a narrative that many of them were "boomers," at least three-quarters of the rioters charged are under age 55 (the youngest baby boomers are now 57).
+According to NPR's database, at least 134 people are under age 30.

 A quarter of those charged are accused of physical violence